Cargo: Security concerns

 Governments are very concerned with cargo shipment, as it may bring security risks to a country.
 Therefore, many governments have enacted rules and regulations, administered by a customs agency, for the handling of cargo to minimize risks of terrorism and other crime.
 Governments are mainly concerned with cargo entering through a country's borders.

 The United States has been one of the leaders in securing cargo.
 They see cargo as a concern to national security.
 After the terrorist attacks of September 11th, the security of this magnitude of cargo has become highlighted on the over 6 million cargo containers that enter the United States ports each year.
 The latest US Government response to this threat is the CSI: Container Security Initiative.
 CSI is a program intended to help increase security for containerized cargo shipped to the United States from around the world.
 Europe is also focusing on this issue, with several EU-funded projects underway.

 Stabilization

 Many ways and materials are available to stabilize and secure cargo in various modes of transport.
-Conventional load securing methods and materials such as steel strapping and plastic/wood blocking & bracing have been used for decades and are still widely used.
+Conventional load securing methods and materials such as steel strapping and plastic/wood blocking and bracing have been used for decades and are still widely used.
 Present load-securing methods offer several other options, including polyester strapping and lashing, synthetic webbings and dunnage bags, also known as airbags or inflatable bags.

-Practical advise on stabilization is given in the International Guidelines on Safe Load Securing for Road Transport.
+Practical advice on stabilization is given in the International Guidelines on Safe Load Securing for Road Transport.